rayalan/binary-adages/content/profitless-user-experience.md

 My internet doesn't go out very often.
 There aren't many providers, and some of them have worse reputations.
 Changing providers is a disruptive experience with little guarantee of upside.
 So I'm unlikely to change providers and likely to keep paying them.

 Ironically, I know they have all the data they need to make this experience far better: I have a monthly data quota.
 They can tell me how much data I've used after a day or two delay. so somewhere, some part of their system is aware of how much internet traffic is coming from my modem.
 Some part of their system is aware of whether or not my cable modem is connected.
-And these systems could be connected together to provide a more-or-less realtime account view.
+And these systems could be connected together to provide a more-or-less real-time account view.

 Would it be easy?
 Maybe not.
 It could be their systems aren't real-time currently.
-Maybe they have a mix of systems that don't easily talk to each other.
+Maybe they have a mix of systems that don't easily talk to one another.

 In short, it is likely expensive to do what I'm suggesting.
 So given little upside, why make a substantial investment?

-In short, terrible UX is likely a very good business decision.
+Terrible UX is likely a very good business decision.

 # So what

 I don't like this answer.
-I don't want low quality experiences to be a good business decisions.
+I don't want low-quality experiences to be good business decisions.

 Yet if I extrapolate this logic out, a principle suggests itself: